jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 game was the best defensive efficiency performance in the Bruce Pearl era.

-The 140.7 offensive efficiency in the first game of the season against South Alabama is the second best offensive performance in the Bruce Pearl era (against a team ranked 174 in KenPom at the time).
+The 140.7 offensive efficiency in the first game of the season against South Alabama is the second-best offensive performance in the Bruce Pearl era (against a team ranked 174 in KenPom at the time).

 Overall, the 2018-2019 team posted the best offensive efficiency for a season in the Bruce Pearl era and the best defensive efficiency for a season up until this season.
-All of this was against the best overall set of opponents that Auburn has faced under Bruce Pearl thanks to an invite the Maui Invitational and then a run all the way through the SEC Tournament followed by a Final Four appearance.
+All of this was against the best overall set of opponents that Auburn has faced under Bruce Pearl thanks to an invite to the Maui Invitational and then a run through the SEC Tournament followed by a Final Four appearance.

 {% include ad-content.html %}